DanWebb/danwebb.co/src/content/collections/projects/rachael-hall.md

 mobileImage: /rachael-hall-small.jpg
 title: Rachael Hall
 spec: / website / blog / paid membership
-summary: Rachael is an Pilates teacher and advanced franklin method educator helping people access the body of their dreams.
+summary: Rachael is a Pilates teacher and advanced Franklin method educator helping people access the body of their dreams.
 I created a bespoke sales website and paid members only courses area which has allowed Rachael to earn automated monthly recurring revenue and focus on providing the most valuable content for her students.
 visit: https://www.rachhall.com/
 color: ice
 hasCaseStudy: false